marcelpetrick/pythonCollection/financeCalender/README.md

 * write unit-tests
 * remove the initial testing for calender- and datetime-code
 * done: also print the daily change of the budget<br>

+* add a GUI - as training for my own skills; based on Qt
+* move to a real class; add unit-tests; add one example input file